jessesun-cloud/ptxzip/README.md

 for example
 ptxzip in.ptx out.ptx -p 4 -i 4

-use 4 digit to store position and intensity, don't do subsample.
+use 4 digit precision to store position and intensity, don't do subsample.

 ptxzip in.ptx out.ptx -s 2

-use 3 digit to store position and intensity, apply 2 x subsample.
+use 3 digit precision to store position and intensity, apply 2 x subsample.

 PTX FILE Format
 ================================================================================